znuny/manual/source/releases/installupdate/install.rst

 **CentOS / Red Hat**

-Some of the needed Perl Modules are installed, when installing the RPM.
+Some of the needed Perl modules are installed, when installing the RPM.
 You just need to complete the missing ones.

 .. code-block::